2019 - Defining style

 Since March 2019 we have seen a huge and sustained volume of enquiries for 2020 weddings.

-Looking to 2020 - Bookings have been off the scale and provided the reassurance we needed that the fewer bookings was not due to somting we were doing wrong.
-We would normally expect to see a steady stream of enquiries with two or three peaks of higher volume enquiries, but since March 2019 we have seen a huge and sustained volume of enquiries for 2020 weddings, with numbers much, much higher than any previous year - further suggesting that couples were holding off until 2020 their wedding.
+Looking to 2020 - Bookings have been off the scale and provided the reassurance we needed that the fewer bookings was not due to something we were doing wrong.
+We would normally expect to see a steady stream of enquiries with two or three peaks of higher volume enquiries, but since March 2019 we have seen a huge and sustained volume of enquiries for 2020 weddings, with numbers much, much higher than any previous year - further suggesting that couples were looking to 2020.

 One of the things we developed this year’s was our own 'LUT’ or ‘Look'.
 A what?
 I hear you say!
 This is a file that helps to create a colour grade or style to footage during the editing process.
 We had a clear vision of what we wanted to create; a look that would work for any wedding, and whilst providing a 'Red Lime' style, would still allow flexibility to ensure the style of the couples wedding, its colours etc were not overshadowed.